Madagascar travel info

 Money

-The official currency is the Malagasy Ariary (MGA), which has been reintroduced to replace the Malagasy Franc.
-Coins and notes display both currencies, but newer notes display the Ariary more prominently than the Franc.
-One Ariary is equal to five Francs.
-Foreign currencies can be exchanged at banks and official bureaux de change, but the Ariary cannot be changed back into hard currency.
-Some banks will only accept US Dollars or Euros.
+The official currency is the Malagasy Ariary (MGA), which replaced the Malagasy Franc.
+Older coins and notes show both currencies, but newer ones highlight the Ariary.
+One Ariary equals five Francs.
+Foreign currencies such as US Dollars and Euros can be exchanged at banks and official bureaux de change, but the Ariary cannot be converted back into foreign currency.
+Some banks only accept USD or EUR.
 ATMs are available in Antananarivo.
-Most major credit cards are starting to be accepted in top hotels and major travel agencies in the capital and other major towns, but have limited usage elsewhere.
+Major credit cards are accepted at top hotels and travel agencies in the capital and other big towns, but acceptance is limited elsewhere.
+While Apple Pay and Google Pay are technically available for online and in-app payments, their use in physical stores is rare, so travellers should rely mainly on cash and local mobile money services.

 Health